-Perfect timing, it would seem, for public radio's first daily news program from the Capital of Texas, for Texas and beyond: Texas Standard.
-The program is built around partnerships with public radio stations across the state, as well as the Texas Tribune, Texas Monthly and many others.
+Perfect timing, it would seem, for public radio's first daily news program from Texas, for Texas and beyond: Texas Standard.

-Listen to our brief conversation with Stewart Vanderwilt, Director and General Manager of KUT Austin, home station of Texas Standard.
+Listen to our brief conversation with Stewart Vanderwilt, Director and General Manager of KUT Austin:

-We'll be telling you more as we near our fall launch window.
+We'll be telling you more as we near our January 2015 launch.
 But for now, we hope you'll enjoy this sneak peek at our most recent test runs – done in "real time".